JonasGeiping/jonasgeiping.github.io/_pages/about.md

 * [Max Planck & ETH Center for Learning Systems (CLS)](https://learning-systems.org/)
 * [International Max Planck Research School for Intelligent Systems (IMPRS-IS)](https://imprs.is.mpg.de/)

-For more information, be sure to check out the [openings](openings) page.
+For more details, make sure to also check out the [openings](openings) page.